barlind/bleurgh/README.md

 **Important notes about service names:**
 - Service names are purely cosmetic and used only for logging
 - They should match the order of service IDs (1st name = 1st ID, etc.)
+- You can use `bleurgh --list` to see all available services and their environments
 - If names and IDs don't match up perfectly, the tool gracefully handles mismatches
 - Missing names will fall back to showing just the service ID
 - Extra names beyond the number of IDs are ignored